-Make my Honeycrisp Apple Cardamom Cake and you’ll never need to visit the coffee shop bakery again.
+Make my Honeycrisp apple cake and you’ll never need to visit the coffee shop bakery again.

 I get most excited about cakes that give me permission to eat dessert for breakfast, and this is one of those cakes.
 It’s a hybrid apple/crumb cake bringing the best of both worlds to this simple treat.
 I used cardamom with a touch of cinnamon to spice the cake, which gives it a subtly different flavor from your run of the mill apple cake.
 There are finely chopped walnuts in the crumble for extra flavor and texture.
 It’s pretty much fall on a plate.